*Picture: My handiCAT Traveler aka Bug, born with Cerebellar Hypoplasia (severe).

 After 17 years, I’ve come to the realization that your career and educational background does not define you.
 My biggest pet peeve quickly became the moment someone you meet for the first time asks “what do you do?” and of course the answer is always what you do for a living.
 That happens to be the basis of what you are to everyone you meet.
 BUT REALISTICALLY IT’S NOT!

 All these years later I’ve come to the conclusion that we don’t have to have one passion.
 We can have as many as we like and do whatever we want.
 I like having my hands into a variety of things and I’m never bored with that.
-I’m almost always a happy and certainly a silly person that also loves to cook.
+I love to cook and learn new things in the kitchen.
 (Oh boy, here we go!
 ANOTHER thing to add to the list, does this chick even sleep?)
-Look, I totally believe that if we all had a few hobbies, it’d keep most people out of trouble and this world would be significantly a better place.
+Look, I totally believe that if we all had a few hobbies, it’d keep most us out of trouble, and this world would be significantly a better place.

 I love eating.
 I love cooking.
 I love feeding people.
 I love experiencing new food with others.
 Even helping people with cooking, along with all the nutritional benefits behind it.
 But lets face it, eating healthy 100% of the time is nearly impossible.
 Striving for such a rigid expectation leads to fall backs.
 So, living a life of moderation leaves the opportunity to be healthy and never deprived.
 You’ll find my variety of recipe options easily reflects that.
 Creating this food blog seemed to be the perfect platform for me to store my recipes all the while share them with friends, family, and anyone else in the world who loves to cook.
 I really do hope you enjoy them!